EMazarakis/PL-SQL-for-TOAD/README.md

 # PL-SQL-for-TOAD
-SQL statements &amp; PL/SQL programs for TOAD
+SQL statements &amp; PL/SQL programs for TOAD.

-A Brief Manual of PL/SQL for TOAD
+A Brief Manual of PL/SQL for TOAD editor.